 GROUP

-2022 RM 2021 RM
+2023 RM 2022 RM

-Unused tax losses 9,672,151 7,279,437
+Unused tax losses 14,051,300 10,136,425

-Unabsorbed capital allowances 4,505,856 2,058,324
+Unabsorbed capital allowances 6,027,101 4,557,719

-Unabsorbed reinvestment allowance 1,608,637 1,483,987
+Unabsorbed reinvestment allowance 2,588,952 2,446,542

-The unused tax losses which was previously allowed to be utilised for seven (7) consecutive years of assessment ("YAs") effective from YA 2019 was extended to ten (10) consecutive YAs during the financial year.
+The unused tax losses can be carried forward for ten consecutive years of assessment immediately following that year of assessment ("YA") of which tax losses was incurred.
 Unabsorbed reinvestment allowance at the end of the qualifying reinvestment allowance period of fifteen years can be carried forward for seven consecutive YAs.
 However, unabsorbed capital allowances can be carried forward indefinitely.